Mazyod/PhoenixSharp/Migration.md

 Now, `IJsonBox` interface is introduced to abstract the underlying JSON object type.
 It also lead to a unified interface for interacting with any JSON response.
 More nice side-effects of this change were better performance and less memory usage.

+If you are implementing your own IMessageSerializer, you may need to update your implementation to support the new `IJsonBox` interface.
+The new interface should be simpler, allowing you to easily migrate to the new version.

 In order to migrate to the new version, you need to make sure you are using the new `IJsonBox` interface instead of the `object` type.
 Also, the JsonResponse and JsonPayload extension methods are now removed in favor of the new `IJsonBox` interface.
 (The type system should detect all these issues.)